SnowEx/snowexsql/docs/data_notes.rst

 Stratigraphy
 ------------

+* Originally downlaoded from the NSIDC at `https://n5eil01u.ecs.nsidc.org/SNOWEX/SNEX20_GM_SP.001/`

-Any profile that has multiple samples are averaged and that data is used as the main value.
-The subsequent profiles representing a single sample are renamed from there original label to sample_<letter> in the database e.g. Density A --> sample_a
+* Any profile that has multiple samples are averaged and that data is used as the main value.
+The subsequent profiles representing a single sample are renamed from there original label to sample_<letter> in the database e.g.
+  Density A --> sample_a

-Multisample profiles are:
+Known multisampled profiles are:

   * Density
   * LWC (Dielectric Constant)